exercism/docs/anatomy/tracks/config-json.md

 - `slug`: the exercise's slug, which is a lowercased, kebab-case string.
 The slug must be unique across all concept _and_ practice exercise slugs within the track
 - `name`: the exercise's name
 - `prerequisites`: an array of concept slugs that must be unlocked before a student can start this exercise
 - `difficulty`: a number indicating the difficulty of the exercise.
-The number must be in the range of 0 (easiest) to 10 (hardest).
+The number must be in the range of 0 (easiest) to 10 (hardest)
+- `status` (optional): the exercise's status, which is either `"wip"`, `"beta"`, `"active"` or `"deprecated"`; defaults to `"active"` if not specified
+  - `wip`: A work-in-progress exercise not ready for public consumption.
+Exercises with this tag will not be shown to students on the UI or be used for unlocking logic.
+They may appear for maintainers.
+  - `beta`: This signifies active exercises that are new and which we would like feedback on.
+We show a beta label on the site for these exercise, with a Call To Action of "Please give us feedback"
+  - `active`: The normal state of active exercises
+  - `deprecated`: Exercises that are no longer shown to students who have not started them (not usable at this stage).

+The "Recommended Order" of the Practice Exercises on the website corresponds with the order of the exercises in the `practice` array.

 #### Example